 - 1. During the time you are participating on a school team in a sport at your high school, you may neither play on a non-school team nor compete in non-school competition as an individual in that same sport. - 2.
 If you participate in non-school competition during a sport season and subsequently wish to join the school team in the same sport, you will not be eligible. - 3.
-You may try out for a non-school team while you are on your school's team in that same sport, but you may not practice, receive instruction, participate in workouts, or participate in competition with a non-school team in that same sport until you cease being a member of your school's team when the team(s) of which you are a member terminates for the school year. - 4.
+If you are trying out for or competing as a representative of the United States in recognized national or international competition during your high school's sport season in the same sport, you must obtain approval from the IHSA Office.
+Your principal must initiate the request for approval in writing prior to any such participation. - 4.
+You may try out for a non-school team while you are on your school's team in that same sport, but you may not practice, receive

+- instruction, participate in workouts, or participate in competition with a non-school team in that same sport until you cease being a member of your school's team when the team(s) of which you are a member terminates for the school year. - 5.
 You will become ineligible if you participate on, practice with, or compete on any junior college, college or university team during your high school career.